Jas Brooks, Pedro Lopes, In Proc. CHI’23 (full paper)

 Jasmine Lu, Ziwei Liu, Jas Brooks, Pedro Lopes, In Proc.
-UIST’21 (forthcoming)
+UIST’21 (full paper)

 Jas Brooks, Shan-Yuan Teng, Jingxuan Wen, Romain Nith, Jun Nishida, Pedro Lopes, In Proc.
 CHI’21 (full paper)